 Residency Requirement: a minimum of 12 courses must be taken within the TCNJ’s Department of Art & Art History.
 “Credits by exam” doesn’t count as one of the twelve.

-Transfer students will have the sophomore review during the second semester of their junior year.
+Transfer students who entered the program as a freshmen or sophomore will have a Sophomore Review during the second semester of their junior year.

 Transfer students cannot exceed the following number of units to TCNJ: